mrxzzy/dhcptest/README.md

 ### dhcptest-mrxzzy v0.8 (2020-04-14)
   * Added --server option to specify a DHCP server to query against.
     Argument is the IP address.
+  * Added --cmk option to generate output suitable for use as a nagios MRPE check.
+Sample usage:
+    ./dhcptest --cmk --mac HWADDR --server IPADDRESS
+    Note that this option automatically enables --query, --quiet, --tries 1 and --timeout 3

 ### dhcptest v0.7 (2017-08-03)